CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 }
 ```

-Will result in proposal to be rejected and the right-hand screen would display the following result:
+The playground will display the following result:

 ```json
 {